rolledback/LegoSharp/README.md

 LegoGraphClient graphClient = new LegoGraphClient();
 ```

-Once you authenticate, you can query different graph APIs.
+You can then query different graph APIs.

 ### Pick a Brick